tuncayerman/tuncayerman/README.md

 ### Hi there 👋

 I am taking a Fullstack Developer course and trying hard to achieve.

-Here are some of my fresh features. 📌 Please feel free to get in touch with me.
+📌 Please feel free to get in touch with me.
 E-mail  : tuncayermangm@gmail.com
 LinkedIn: https://www.linkedin.com/in/tuncay-erman/

+Here are some of my skills.

 ★ Fullstack Student:  💻 HTML5 | CSS3 | JavaScript | React | React Native | NodeJS |Django | MongoDB | SQLite | SASS | Bootstrap |